runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 ### Center Inland Tribe
 Caravan route follows a half-year cycle, travelling counterclockwise around inland Eaos, north-west of great river.
+This cycle lines up with two orbits of the silvermoon, which is especially revered by this caravan.
 Every year and a half, meets with Northern Foothills tribe at site of great annual gathering (every other one of these also includes Great plains and Eastern Valley).
 Travels with Northern Foothills for about a month following this meeting.
 When their schedules align also meets up with Crescent Route (Irregular cadence, avgeraging twice every three years)